 Irregular Periods and Irregular Ovulation Shorter or longer cyclesHeavier or lighter bleedingSpotting in between periodsReduced fertility

-Hot Flashes Reported in up to 75% of American womenSudden onset of a feeling of heatFlushed face and neckLast 30 seconds to five minutesOccur at any timeUsually stop within a few years after menopause
+Hot Flashes Reported in up to 75% of American womenSudden onset of a feeling of heatFlushed face and neckLast 30 seconds-5 minutesOccur at any timeUsually stop within a few years after menopause

 Vaginal and Bladder Problems Skin in genital area becomes drier and thinnerSexual intercourse may become painfulVaginal dryness and burningUrinary tract problems may occur, such as